dalishi/DesaySV-DL/README.md

 Actually you don't need to install a NVIDIA graphics driver as CUDA Toolkit comes pre-packaged with GPU drivers.
 The NVIDIA graphics card driver will be installed together with CUDA as a by-product.
 However, it is still recommended to install the latest standalone driver separately as the driver bundled with CUDA is usually out-of-date.

-There are three ways to install nvidia proprietary drivers.
+There are three ways to install NVIDIA proprietary drivers.

-1. Download from official Nvidia website and follow their installation instructions. (risky and could result in system crash!!!)
+1. Download from official NVIDIA website and follow their installation instructions. (risky and could result in system crash!!!)
 2. Using a ppa repository [Install Nvidia Drivers from PPA](http://www.binarytides.com/install-nvidia-drivers-ubuntu-14-04/)
 3. Using Synaptic Software Manager.
 In your Ubuntu press the `Win` key and search `Additional Driver` and search for appropriate drivers.
 (Recommended)